People write to me, that they feel like they are spiritually stuck and are making no spiritual progress.

 What’s more spiritual: Surfing on Aya or going to the supermarket.

-The answer is: There is no difference.
+The answer to these silly questions are: There is no difference.

 The only difference is whether you are in on the curve of learning, and that difference is but a mere illusion, since its all spirituality.